Health Minister launches National Health Promotion Strategy 2022- 2026

 He also expanded on the purpose of the strategy, to inform Ghanaians on how to stay healthy and to support the initiatives in the communities that influence health and wellbeing.

-He remarked that this would increase the ability of Ghanaians to increase control over and improve their health, involve the population in the context of their everyday lives and drives activities that are geared toward promoting health and preventing ill-health rather than focusing on people at risk for specific diseases.
+He remarked that this will increase the ability of Ghanaians to increase control over and improve their health, involve the population in the context of their everyday lives and drive activities that are geared toward promoting health and preventing ill-health rather than focusing on people at risk for specific diseases.